White Paper on National Defence and Security

 1.2 Allied Commitments

-Newfoundland is a founding member of NATO and the Six Eyes Alliance (with the United States, United Kingdom, Canada, Australia, and New Zealand).
+Newfoundland is a founding member of NATO and a core participant in a close transatlantic intelligence partnership with the United States, United Kingdom, Canada, Australia, and New Zealand.

-Our contributions — in signals intelligence, submarine tracking, and Arctic weather monitoring — remain integral to the collective defence of the Western alliance.
+Our contributions — in signals intelligence, submarine tracking, and Arctic weather monitoring — remain integral to the collective defence of the North Atlantic and wider allied community.

 1.3 Domestic Priorities